-Dogs are known for tending to get very attached to their owners.
+Dogs are known for becoming very attached to their owners.
 Some breeds are very outgoing, friendly, and loving to family, strangers, and other dogs.
-Other breeds, however, are those you don’t want to mess with, especially if they haven’t had proper socialization and training.
-Here are the top 10 meanest dogs around, whether they’re the most dangerous dogs, most aggressive dog breeds, or both.
+These happy, sweet pups occur in every breed.
+Others, however, are those you don’t want to mess with, especially if they haven’t had proper socialization and training.
+Here are the top 10 meanest dogs around, whether they’re the most dangerous dogs, the most aggressive dog breeds, or both.

 #10: Cocker Spaniel

 This affectionate, loyal, and somewhat needy breed is a wonderful family pet and was originally bred to be a hunting dog.
-However, there is a downside when the Cocker Spaniel has what’s called rage syndrome, a genetic disorder in which the dog turns into a biting frenzy with no recognizable trigger or stimulus and attacks strangers and even owners.
+However, there is a downside as the Cocker Spaniel has developed something called Rage Syndrome.
+This is a genetic disorder in which the dog turns into a biting frenzy with no recognizable trigger or stimulus.
+The dog may attack strangers and even owners.
+There is no clear cause for this behavior, but it is thought to be a symptom of epilepsy or schizophrenia.
 It is especially common in solid-colored, red, or gold-colored Cocker Spaniels, putting them among the most aggressive dog breeds.
-Motley-colored spaniels, however, do not have this issue.
+Motley-colored spaniels, however, do not have this issue as often.
+While it can happen in any dog, it is most common in dogs who have been abused or who were raised in a puppy mill.

 A socialized and trained dog is a wonderful companion and not only loves its owner but is friendly towards other people, and even other dogs and animals.
-Certain breeds are wary towards strangers and even act mean to anyone other than their owners, or may lash out even towards their owners.
+Certain breeds are wary of strangers and even act mean to anyone other than their owners, or may lash out even toward their owners.
 Some have a natural tendency to be mean based on inbreeding or genetic deviation that is closer to their wild ancestry, while others are mean due to insecurity over small size or abuse and neglect.
-It is important to remember that such dogs are not always hostile but only when provoked.
-Regardless, these breeds have developed a reputation for being the meanest dogs as the most dangerous dogs or the most aggressive dog breeds.
+It is important to remember that such dogs are not always hostile, only when provoked.
+Regardless, these breeds have developed a reputation for being the meanest dogs the most dangerous dogs or the most aggressive dog breeds.

 #7: Wolf Hybrids